michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 4. But I say to you, my beloved ones, Fear not them who kill the body, and who afterward can do nothing more;

-5. but I will show you whom you shall fear;Or, of whom you shall be fearful, of Him, &c.
-Him who, after he hath killed, hath power to cast into gihana, yes, I say to you, Fear this (one).
+5. but I will show you whom you shall fear;

-6. Are not five sparrows sold for two asorin;Value, three half pence. and one of them is not forgotten before Aloha.
+6. Are not five sparrows sold for two asorin;

 7. But of you, the numbers of the hairs of your head are all numbered.
 Fear not, therefore; than many sparrows more precious are you.